GruberMarkus/Export-RecipientPermissions/docs/README.md

 Default: 'OnlyTrustees'
 ### 1.2.32.
 ExportGuids
-When enabled, the export contains the Exchange and Identity GUIDs for each grantor and trustee
+When enabled, the export contains the Exchange GUID and the AD ObjectGUID for each grantor and trustee

 Default: $false
 ### 1.2.33.
 ExpandGroups